aws-amplify/docs/docs/guides/hosting/fragments/nextjs.md

-In this guide you'll learn how to deploy a [Next](https://nextjs.org/) app using Amplify Hosting.
+In this guide you'll learn how to deploy a *static* [Next](https://nextjs.org/) app using Amplify Hosting.

+> Note: Next also supports pre-rendering for *dynamic* server-rendered routes.
+At this time, Amplify **does not** support the hosting of dynamic server-rendered routes with Next.

 There are two options: One using the Amplify CLI, and the other using a Git repository.
 This will cover both.